BoPann/bo-cyber-logbook/soc-level1/linux-monitoring/linux-monitoring.md

 | Process and Network Discovery | `ps aux`, `top`, `ip a`, `ip r`, `arp -a`, `ss -tnlp`, `netstat -tnlp` |
 | Cloud or Sandbox Discovery    | `systemd-detect-virt`, `lsmod`, `uptime`, `pgrep "<edr-or-sandbox>"`   |

-### Then they will want to move laterally or steal data
+### 2.3 SOC Indicators - Then they will want to move laterally or steal data

 | Attack Objectives                                     | Typical Commands                                                       |
 | ----------------------------------------------------- | ---------------------------------------------------------------------- |